 Whatever you eat in your day, just try to stay below 18 grams of saturated fat or whatever number you’ve been given by your doctor.
 Otherwise, enjoy your cheese!

 You can keep your cholesterol levels in a healthy range and still eat cheese and other foods with cholesterol.
 That being said, some people find it difficult to self-regulate.
 You may want to take a more regimented approach.
-The United States Department of Health and Human Services recommends following what’s called the TLC (Therapeutic Lifestyle Changes) Program, which is often supervised by a doctor.
+The United States Department of Health and Human Services recommends following what’s called the

 It is made up of three lifestyle components: